The Picasso Museum in Barcelona: unexpected and impressive

 Fascinating guided visits of Picasso’s favourite haunts and of key pieces in the collection are also available in English: see our article on the subject for further details.

-Free entry to the Picasso museum
+Free entry to the Picasso museum in Barcelona

 - Top tip: entry to the Picasso Museum is free on the first Sunday of the month, and every Thursday from7.30-9pm.